 5. Improves complexion.

-More-recent studies have linked DHEA to a glowing complexion.
+More recent studies have linked DHEA to a glowing complexion.
 One study out of Canada found that more than 50 genes were responsive when DHEA was applied topically, reducing the formation of rough skin, improving brightness, and epidermal thinning.

-DHEA therapy should carefully monitored by your physician.
+DHEA therapy should be carefully monitored by your physician.
 Specialized testing can help determine if your hormones are out of balance.
 Hormone therapy doesn’t just treat testosterone and estrogen—aging is linked to an imbalance of all the hormones.
 Get tested and get back to enjoying a more youthful, vivacious life.

 Call the biostation™ today at 888-754-1852 or contact us online to schedule your private, personal consultation.